-Australia’s tertiary education sector shed 40,000 jobs in the past year - Honi Soit
+Australia’s tertiary education sector shed 40,000 jobs in the last year - Honi Soit

-Australia’s tertiary education sector shed 40,000 jobs in the past year
+Australia’s tertiary education sector shed 40,000 jobs in the last year

 100 percent of job losses occurred in public universities.

-Australia’s tertiary education sector has lost 40,000 jobs — including casual and permanent staff — over the past year, a report by progressive think-tank Centre for Future Work found.
+Australia’s tertiary education sector has lost 40,000 jobs over the past year, a report by progressive think-tank Centre for Future Work found.
 Spanning the 12 months to May 2021, 100 percent of job losses occurred in public universities, which account for around three-quarters of total employment in tertiary education.

-Casual staff were the first to experience job losses during the early months of the pandemic last year.
+Casual staff were the first to experience job losses during the early months of the pandemic.
 The report notes that by the end of 2020, 10,000 casual jobs had been shed, relative to the previous year.
 This year, it is permanent staff facing the chopping block.
-By the May quarter of this year, permanent jobs represented 100 per cent of the net job loss compared to year-earlier levels, while universities began to increase their casual hiring again.
+By the May quarter, permanent jobs represented 100 per cent of the net job loss compared to year-earlier levels, while universities began to increase their casual hiring again.

 These statistics reveal a drastic escalation in the casualisation of university workforces, which denies staff basic job security and entitlements and relies on systemic underpayment.
 Just yesterday, USyd admitted to wage theft of mostly casual staff totalling $12.75 million, while neighbouring universities have been audited for casual underpayment.